Asabeneh/30-Days-Of-Python/04_Day_Strings/04_strings.md

     Name      Age     Country   City
     Asabeneh  250     Finland   Helsinki
     ```
+    Note: The exact spacing may vary depending on the terminal or editor because \t moves the cursor to the next tab stop.

 35. Use the string formatting method to display the following:

 ```sh